djaus2/GPSMapIoTHub/README.md

 - Can record and playback history
 - Test: Did a drive by locally and the recring worked fine. :)
 - Can jumper GP12/13 for selecting between two wifis and whether or not to use Serial.
 Can also select Blutooth, GP11
-  - GP13 _High = Deskyop WiFo , alt Mobile Wifi_
+  - GP13 _High = _Deskyop WiFi , alt Mobile Wifi_
+      - Have dev WiFi and my phone wifi for when mobile
   - GP12 _High = _Serial enabled_
-  - GP11 _High = BT enabled but Serial takes precedence_
+  - GP11 _High = _BT enabled but Serial takes precedence_
-  - Have dev WiFi and my phone wifi for when mobile
-  - If serial enabled, it blocks if no serial connected.
+    - If Serial/BT enabled, it blocks if no Serial/BT connected.

 <hr/>